lguez/Ml2pl/README.md

 # Usage

-Running the command with argument `-h` will produce a help message.
+Running the command `ml2pl.py -h` will produce a help message.

 The interpolation is linear in logarithm of pressure.
 The input variables depend on longitude, latitude, vertical level and